-As of September 30, 2014 and 2013, respectively, the Authority had \$4.9 billion and \$4.3 billion of capital assets (net of depreciation).
+As of September 30, 2015 and 2014, respectively, the Authority had \$5.5 billion and \$4.9 billion of capital assets (net of depreciation).
 This includes wastewater collection, wastewater treatment, water distribution systems, purchased capacity, capital equipment and construction in progress.
-The Authority's net capital assets increased approximately \$641.3 million, or 14.9%, during fiscal year 2014, primarily due to continued capital spending in accordance with the Authority's capital improvement program which includes the Combined Sewer Overflow (CSO) projects, the Digester Project and numerous other water and wastewater improvement projects.
+The Authority's net capital assets increased by approximately \$543.3 million, or 11.0%, during fiscal year 2015, primarily due to continued capital spending in accordance with the Authority's capital improvement program.
 See note 4 to the financial statements for more information on capital assets.

-As of September 30, 2013 and 2012, respectively, the Authority had \$4.3 billion and \$3.7 billion of capital assets (net of depreciation).
+As of September 30, 2014 and 2013, respectively, the Authority had \$4.9 billion and \$4.3 billion of capital assets (net of depreciation).
 This includes wastewater collection, wastewater treatment, water distribution systems, purchased capacity, capital equipment and construction in progress.
-The Authority's net capital assets increased approximately \$574.5 million, or 15.5%, during fiscal year 2013, primarily due to continued capital spending in accordance with the Authority's capital improvement program which includes the Combined Sewer Overflow (CSO) projects, the Digester Project and numerous other water and wastewater improvement projects.
-See note 4 to the financial statements for more information on capital assets.
+The Authority's net capital assets increased approximately \$641.3 million, or 14.9%, during fiscal year 2014, primarily due to continued capital spending in accordance with the Authority's capital improvement program which includes the Combined Sewer Overflow (CSO) projects, the Digester Project and numerous other water and wastewater improvement projects.